-In order to monitor and mitigate the joint and several liability risk, we utilize two integrated intra-System financial performance agreements - the Amended and Restated Contractual Interbank Performance Agreement, or CIPA, and the Second Amended and Restated Market Access Agreement, or MAA.
+In order to monitor the financial strength of each of the Banks and mitigate the risks of nonperformance by each Bank of its obligations under the Systemwide Debt Securities, we utilize two integrated intra-System financial performance agreements - the Amended and Restated Contractual Interbank Performance Agreement, or CIPA, and the Second Amended and Restated Market Access Agreement, or MAA.
 Under provisions of the CIPA, a score (CIPA score) is calculated quarterly to measure the financial condition and performance of each District (a Bank and its affiliated Associations) using various ratios that take into account the District's and Bank's capital, asset quality, earnings, interest-rate risk and liquidity.
 The CIPA score is then compared against the agreed-upon standard of financial condition and performance that each District must achieve and maintain.
 The measurement standard established under the CIPA is intended to provide an early-warning mechanism to assist in monitoring the financial condition of each District.
 The performance standard under the CIPA is based on the average CIPA score over a four-quarter period.